ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

     - HGSS: `/a/0/3/0`
     - Platinum/Diamond/Pearl: `/battle/skill/be_seq.narc`
 2. Open the relevant move effect script file using a hex editor.
-3. Replace the entire contents of the file with the relevant "Required Hex" string.
+3. Replace the entire contents of the file with the relevant "Required Hex" string (including the game-specific `End` command).
 4. Save the file.
 5. Move the backup file created by the hex editor to another location (this may be named `###.bak` for example).
 This is very important, if not done there will be issues with all move effect scripts *after* the modified one.
 6. Re-pack the move effect script NARC (using the DSPRE ["Build NARC from folder"](/docs/universal/guides/unpacking_narcs/#dspre) function).
     - For HGSS, the NARC will be created with the `.narc` suffix, that should be removed.
-7. Open the project_DSPRE_contents folder in DSPRE and save the ROM.
+7. Open the `project_DSPRE_contents` folder in DSPRE and save the ROM.

 ### Unused Move Effect Scripts
 There are a number of **move effect scripts** that appear to have no intended use (named as `### - Unused ###` or `### - Undocumented` in DSPRE's Move Editor).
 Below are the unused and undocumented move effect scripts which only contain the standard damaging critical hit determination and damage calculation (or don't exist as a file in the move effect scripts NARC).